 Minneapolis has ordinances regarding dangerous animals.
 In Minnesota, an owner is responsible to pay compensation to a dog bite victim even if the animal was not previously considered dangerous under the Minneapolis ordinances.
 If the animal was considered dangerous, you may have a claim for punitive damages.

 When someone is bitten in the city of Minneapolis, the dog’s owner (or person boarding the animal) is liable under Minnesota law.
 This means that the owner must compensate the person bitten for medical expenses, scarring and disfigurement, pain and suffering, lost wages, and other damages.
-If someone dies as a result of an attack in Minneapolis, the next of kin have a wrongful death claim.
+If someone dies as a result of an attack in Minneapolis, their family has a wrongful death claim against the owner and typically against the owner’s home owners insurance company.

 Dangerous and Potentially Dangerous Dogs